nation3/law/Constitution.linked.md

 Without limiting the generality of the foregoing, no Citizen shall be deemed the partner of the DAO or any other Citizen.

 ### Liability
-a) Any Citizen might enter Nation3 Jurisdiction Agreements with any other Citizen, the DAO or any other entity possessing an Ethereum Account (the "Parties").
-The Parties might only be rendered Liable for the assets present in such an agreement as determined by the Designated Smart Contracts.
+a) Any Citizen may enter Nation3 Jurisdiction Agreements with any other Citizen, the DAO or any other entity possessing an Ethereum Account (the "Parties").
+The Parties may only be rendered Liable for the assets present in such an agreement as determined by the Designated Smart Contracts.
 #) Unless explicitly determined in Nation3 Jurisdiction Agreements, no Citizen shall be (or shall be deemed to be) Liable for any Liability of the DAO or any other Citizen.
 #) Unless explicitly determined in Nation3 Jurisdiction Agreements, this clause shall not (and shall not be deemed to) create or imply any obligation of the DAO or any Citizen to indemnify or compensate any Citizen from, or hold any Citizen harmless against, any Liabilities incurred by such Citizen under any applicable law, in connection with the Citizen's participation in the DAO or otherwise.